DSR-RHIT/creating-reproducible-reports/pages/008_data-reshaping.md

 ---
 layout: page
-title: "reshaping data"
+title: "reshaping the data to long form"
 ---

-Continue adding text and code to `01_calibr_data.Rmd` file.
+Continue adding text and code to `01_calibr_data-reshaping.Rmd` file.

 Packages used in this tutorial